 In this guide, we explain everything you need to know about TFSAs in 2026: the contribution rules, the best accounts for saving in cash, the best accounts for investing, and the key decisions you’ll need to make.
 If you already understand the basics and just want the top picks, skip to the top picks section.

 Quick Summary: The TFSA annual contribution limit for 2026 is $7,000.
 If you’ve been eligible since 2009 and never contributed, your total room is $109,000.
-For a high-interest cash TFSA, EQ Bank is our top pick — no fees, no minimum, competitive rate, and CDIC-insured.
-For a TFSA that holds stocks and ETFs, Wealthsimple is the best starting point for most Canadians.
+For a high-interest cash TFSA, EQ Bank is our top pick — no fees, no minimum, 1.50% everyday rate, and CDIC-insured. 💰 You both get $20 on deposit of $100 For a TFSA that holds stocks and ETFs, Wealthsimple is the best starting point for most Canadians.
 The two are not mutually exclusive — you can have both.

 📋 TFSA Rules in 2026 — What You Need to Know